yegli/ibn-hs25-gnmi/README.md

 The encoding for gNMI is outlined in the RFC-7951 on JSON Encoding of Data Modeled with YANG.
 [RFC-7951](https://datatracker.ietf.org/doc/html/rfc7951).
 This RFC defines the Tree and Leaf structure used to model data in json format and how to map this json format to the paths used in the YANG model.

 ### Get RPC
 To retrieve data from a device using the GetRequest method we work with the paths specified by the YANG Model.
-In the provided example we retrieve the oper-state which can be of value `0`or `1` for all interfaces as shown by the path `"/interface[name=*]/oper-state"` Also as we have learnt in the previous section the econding can be of a multitude of types not only limited to json but also to protobuf etc. The GetRequest using the GET RPC will return a GetResponse: [docs](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto#L57)
+In the provided example we retrieve the oper-state which can be of value `down`or `up` for all interfaces as shown by the path `"/interface[name=*]/oper-state"` Also as we have learnt in the previous section the econding can be of a multitude of types not only limited to json but also to protobuf etc. The GetRequest using the GET RPC will return a GetResponse: [docs](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto#L57)

 ```sh
 gnmic get --skip-verify --username admin --password NokiaSrl1!
 3 --address leaf01 \